-The National Association of Student Councils (NASC), National Honor Society (NHS), and National Junior Honor Society (NJHS) are committed to creating and maintaining an environment in which all persons participating in programs and activities feel safe and comfortable.
+National Student Council (NatStuCo), the National Honor Society (NHS), and the National Junior Honor Society (NJHS) are committed to creating and maintaining an environment in which all persons participating in programs and activities feel safe and comfortable.
 Harassment and discrimination are illegal and express disrespect and abuse of authority as well as undermine relationships and interfere with learning and productive work.
 The cooperation of all student delegates and advisers will ensure a positive experience for everyone.

 Some examples of conduct that are not acceptable are included below.
 These examples are not to target any specific activity but to give examples of types of behavior that are not acceptable.
 Unacceptable conduct is not limited to those below: